-Every student studies Core Mathematics, Mechanics and Statistics.
+Every student studies Pure Mathematics, Mechanics and Statistics.

 Statistics: This is concerned with data handling and is applicable to a wider range of subjects.
 The presentation, collection and interpretation of data are studied, together with further applications of the ideas of probability to predict and explain results.